ChrisCinelli/concurixjs/README.md

 # ConcurixJS
-Node.js Real-time Visual Profiler
+Node.js Real-time Visual Profiler and Debugger

 Moore's Law delivers more cores every year, but subtle chokepoints keep many applications from fully exploiting many-core chips.
 Concurix builds trace analysis and visualization tools that make it easy for developers to pinpoint bottlenecks and uncork parallelism.
 We aim to deliver 10x or better price-performance gains to servers, data centers, and all other many-core systems.

-We will be releasing the results of our work to the open source community and as Concurix products.
-This product helps Node.js developers to trace, visualize, and locate line-by-line software bottlenecks in their code.
+This concurixjs runtime includes a the realtime tracer and debugger for NodeJS.
+These tools help Node.js developers in both day to day development as well as tracking down hard to find performance problems.

 For more information, visit [www.concurix.com](http://www.concurix.com).